MS 1 |

 Steve Cranford - Northeastern University

 "The symposium will seek papers on topics pertaining to fundamental and applied research in the field of molecular scale modeling and experimentation and their applications to engineering mechanics and materials characterization.
-Of particular interest are models and/or experimental techniques that enable atomistic control or assessment of mechanistic behavior, or are based on novel mechanistic response.
-Some of the topics included in the symposium but not limited to are:

 1. Atomistic molecular dynamics simulations to evaluate the mechanical behavior of materials,